florentchandelier/overleaf-toolkit/README.md

 # Overleaf Toolkit

+This repository contains the **Overleaf Toolkit for Overleaf-ce**, the standard tools for running a local instance of [Overleaf-ce - with community-enabled modules](https://github.com/florentchandelier/overleaf).
+This toolkit will help you to set up and administer both Overleaf Community Edition (free to use, and community supported).

+The original [Overleaf Toolkit](https://github.com/overleaf/toolkit) should be use for Overleaf Server Pro (commercial, with professional support).

 This repository contains the Overleaf Toolkit, the standard tools for running a local instance of [Overleaf](https://overleaf.com).
 This toolkit will help you to set up and administer both Overleaf Community Edition (free to use, and community supported), and Overleaf Server Pro (commercial, with professional support).